adamfoneil/DapperLunchAndLearn/README.md

-This is intended for a live demo using [DotNetFiddle](https://dotnetfiddle.net/) to learn [Dapper](https://github.com/DapperLib/Dapper), a great library for working with SQL in C#.
+This is intended for a live demo using a certain [DotNetFiddle](https://dotnetfiddle.net/Bni3CE) to learn [Dapper](https://github.com/DapperLib/Dapper), a great library for working with SQL in C#.

 To setup your fiddle environment, add the NuGet package **AO.DapperLunchAndLearn** and you'll be able to do these exercises.